learn-co-curriculum/react-hooks-react-app-example/README.md

 ## Deliverables

 There are three tests to pass in this lesson.
-They are all related to the content within `App.js`.
+They are all related to the content within `src/components/App.js`.

-1. Replace the contents of the `header` element so that, instead of a time, it just says 'Now'
+1. Replace the contents of the `h1` element so that, instead of a time, it just says 'Now'
 2. Make sure to include `<ExampleComponent />` (if you have removed it)
 3. Add in a _new_ component, `<TestComponent />`, just below